-Across jurisdictions the survival rate for patients in Ventricular Fibrillation (VF) or Ventricular Tachycardia (VT) cardiac arrest are higher than for other adult cardiac arrests
+Across jurisdictions the survival rate for patients in VF or VT cardiac arrest are higher than for other adult cardiac arrests (figure 9.30 and table 9A.41).

-(figure 9.33).
 VF or VT are electrical rhythms of the heart but are not associated with effective beating of the heart to produce a pulse.
 Patients that suffer a VF/VT cardiac arrest are more likely to have better outcomes compared with other causes of cardiac arrest as these conditions are primarily correctable through defibrillation.
-This is because the definitive treatment for VF/VT is defibrillation and the early this intervention is applied (either by ambulance or within the community through the use of Automated External Defibrillators) the chance of survival is greatly improved.
+This is because the definitive treatment for VF/VT is defibrillation, and the earlier this intervention is applied (either by ambulance or within the community through the use of Automated External Defibrillators) the chance of survival is greatly improved.

-Figure 9.33 Cardiac arrest survived event rate, 2013-14^{a, b, c, d, e, f, g, h}
+Figure 9.30 Cardiac arrest survived event rate, 2014-15a, b